TheBaljitSingh/MeetX---Authentication-assignment/readme.md

 ## Overview
 This is the backend application for managing the core functionality of the project.
 It provides APIs and services to handle business logic, database interactions, and user authentication.

+# Feature
-there is three route
+-  there is three route
-/login - to login
+- /login - to login
-/register - to register
+- /register - to register
-/secure - only authenticated user will be able to access
+- /secure - only authenticated user will be able to access

 ## Features
 - User authentication and authorization